Kolb Experiential Learning Cycle

 - Assimilating learners appreciate a subject expert who has a reflective authoritative style, systematically analyzes and organizes subject matter, and delivers knowledge by lectures and texts

-- Converging learners appreciate a standard setter and evaluator who has a objective results-oriented style, sets performance objectives, and structures performance activities to evaluate learning
+- Converging learners appreciate a standard setter and evaluator who has an objective results-oriented style, sets performance objectives, and structures performance activities to evaluate learning

 - Accommodating learners appreciate a coach who has an applied collaborative style, works one-on-one with learners to apply and refine their ongoing learning in context, and uses feedback mechanisms and development plans